stuebersystems/doc.quattropod.en/docs/mini/internet.md

 ![](/assets/img/quattropod.select.network.png)

-* Select the item `Connect to 5GHz WLAN router/AP`.
+* Select the item `Connect to 5GHz Wi-Fi router/AP`.

 ![](/assets/img/quattropod.select.connect5ghz.png)

-* Connect the QuattroPod to your WLAN router.
+* Connect the QuattroPod to your Wi-Fi router.

 ![](/assets/img/Wifi_Internet.png)

-When the QuattroPod is connected to your WLAN, an IP address assigned by your network called 'Infrustructure IP' will be displayed on the screen as shown below:
+When the QuattroPod is connected to your Wi-Fi, an IP address assigned by your network called 'Infrustructure IP' will be displayed on the screen as shown below:

 ![](/assets/img/QuattroPod_IP.png)